-The Computing curriculum at St Cecilia’s enables pupils to use technology effectively, safely and responsibly.
-It provides challenges and new experiences in computing, digital literacy and digital media.
-It embeds the principles of problem solving and computational thinking, which prepares pupils to solve the problems of tomorrow by developing their knowledge, skills and understanding through key computational concepts and experience.
+We aim to prepare our pupils for their future by allowing them to gain knowledge and develop skills that will equip them for an ever-changing digital world.
+The curriculum enables pupils to use technology effectively, safely and responsibly.
+It provides challenges and new experiences in computing, digital literacy, and digital media.
+It embeds the principles of problem solving and computational thinking, which prepares pupils to solve the problems of tomorrow.

 Below you will find several documents that allow you to learn more about our curriculum:

-Alongside an emphasis on Tier 2 and Tier 3 vocabulary within the curriculum, our reading document provides examples of how reading is prioritised and how we use the latest research to guide reading and incorporate tasks that manipulate and emphasise meaning within it.
+Alongside an emphasis on Tier 2 and Tier 3 vocabulary within the curriculum, our reading document shows how reading is embedded throughout our curriculum in a planned way.

 Our assessment document shares how our assessments have been designed to assess composite knowledge (the big picture) and thus provide the greatest opportunity to use teacher feedback to address pupils' gaps in key component understanding, address misconceptions and reteach where necessary.
-All leading to improvement in learning.
+All of these lead to improvement in learning.

 Finally, look within our school’s Personal Development Overview document for examples of how our subject contributes towards our pupils’ holistic formation.